 These exercises are the best because they hit the quads from so many different angles, targeting the front, sides and upper of these crucial running muscles.

 Depending on your current fitness level and training goals, you can perform the squat using nothing but your body weight or you can also use dumbbells or a barbell for more challenge.

-Squats, and its other variations, put a lot of emphasis on the quads as well as improving lower body strength, endurance, and mobility.
+Squats and its other variations put a lot of emphasis on the quads as well as improving lower body strength, endurance, and mobility.

-Stands with your feet width apart, back flat, and core engaged.
+Stand feet width apart, back flat, and core engaged.

 Next, while keeping your head up and knees tracking over your toes, slowly squat down by bending the knees and sitting your butt back as if you were sitting in an imaginary chair.

 Keep squatting down until your knees are bent at a 90 degrees angle and/or when your thighs are parallel to the ground.